yjshi2015/iota/crates/iota-aws-orchestrator/README.md

 for example when running the command `cargo run --bin iota-aws-orchestrator -- benchmark --committee 4 fixed-load --loads 500 --duration 500`, we'll need the following amount of instances available:

-- `4 instances` to run the validators (since we set `--committee 4`)
+- `4 node instances` to run the validators (since we set `--committee 4`)
-- `1 instance` to run the grafana dashboard (by default only 1 is needed)
+- `1 instance` to run the grafana dashboard (by default only 1 is needed), 0 if `--skip-monitoring` command is used
+- 'N of client instances' where N is the number passed by the `--dedicated-clients N` command
 - no additional instances to run the benchmarking clients, as those will be co-deployed on the validator nodes

-so in total we must have deployed a testbed of at least `5 instances`.
-If we attempt to run with fewer, then the above error will be thrown.